Post-Norm can Resharpen Attention: Preliminaries

-The \emph{unnormalized per-token attention weight matrix} $\mathbf A$ is formed as follows: First, RMSNorm \cite{zhang2019root} is applied to the token embedding vectors.
-We denote by $\mathbf E'$ the token embedding parameter matrix with RMSNorm applied to its rows.
-Then, we form the \emph{query and key per-token matrices} $\mathbf Q=\mathbf E'\mathbf W_Q$, $\mathbf K=\mathbf E'\mathbf W_K$ via the \emph{query and key parameters matrices} $\mathbf W_Q,\mathbf W_K\in\mathbb R^{d\times d_k}$.
+The \emph{unnormalized per-token attention weight matrix} $\mathbf A$ is formed as follows: We get the \emph{query and key per-token matrices} $\mathbf Q=\mathbf E'\mathbf W_Q$, $\mathbf K=\mathbf E'\mathbf W_K$ via the \emph{query and key parameters matrices} $\mathbf W_Q,\mathbf W_K\in\mathbb R^{d\times d_k}$.
 We call $d_k$ the \emph{key dimension}.
 In our setup, the key dimension is not necessarily equal to the embedding dimension divided by the number of attention heads.
 The \emph{per-token attention logit matrix} is the product $\mathbf A'=\mathbf Q\mathbf K^T$.
 This yields the unnormalized per-token attention weight matrix via the elementwise formula: $ a_{i,j}=\exp( a'_{i,j}/\sqrt{d_k})$.
 Note that as we define the output in Equation (\ref{equation:next token logit vector}) for one input sequence only, we do not have to be explicit about causal attention.
-As we found it to be detrimental in initial experiments on the set complement task, we do not use attention dropout.